List of people who performed on Beatles recordings: Omissions

 Session musicians' names and roles for some performances were not recorded or have been lost—this is the case for the recordings of "Good Night" and "Yellow Submarine"; Phil Spector's orchestral overdubs for "The Long and Winding Road", "Across the Universe" and "I Me Mine"; the string sections on "Something", "Here Comes the Sun", "Carry That Weight", "Golden Slumbers" and "The End"; the orchestra on "Hey Jude"; the saxophonists on "Ob-La-Di, Ob-La-Da"; the trumpeters and trombonists on "Mother Nature's Son"; the brass and string players on "Let It Be"; the cellist on "Blue Jay Way" and the Asian Music Circle musicians on "Love You To" (performing on sitar and tambura) and "Within You Without You" (performing on dilruba, swarmandal, tabla and tambura).

-In February 1978, session drummer Bernard Purdie claimed that he had overdubbed drums for 21 Beatles recordings in the summer of 1963.
+In February 1978, session drummer Bernard Purdie claimed that he had overdubbed drums for 21 Beatles recordings in the summer of 1963, the veracity of which remaining unsubstantiated.
 He stated that Brian Epstein paid him a five-figure sum to overdub a drum track at Capitol Records' West 46th Street studios in New York City, and that the payment also bought his silence.
 Purdie has also implied that some guitar parts for early Beatles recordings were also overdubbed, and there are also suggestions that Purdie and Cornell Dupree overdubbed drums and guitar parts for the Tony Sheridan recordings.
 His claim was repeated in Max Weinberg's 1984 book The Big Beat: Conversations with Rock's Greatest Drummers, where he refused to name which songs he had played on and stated that "Ringo never played on anything [...] not the early Beatles stuff."
 Barry Miles wrote that Purdie was hired in 1962 to replace Pete Best's drumming from some of the band's recording sessions that had taken place in Hamburg.

 Also omitted from this list are the instances where people's voices are captured on the recordings, but do not constitute part of the musical performance, such as Geoff Emerick's announcement of "take two" at the beginning of "Revolution 1", and the various announcers, interviewers and presenters on Live at the BBC.

 Jimmie Nicol stood in for Starr for eight performances during the band's 1964 tour.
 He did not feature on record, but his performances were captured by audience bootlegs and broadcasts by AVRO in the Netherlands and 5DN in Australia.